New York Knicks fans turn to higher power in hopes team gets top draft pick, selects Zion Williamson

 A rabbi, a reverend, witches and a shaman were among those who are turning to a high power in hopes the Knicks land the top pick, according to the New York Post.

-“Believe it or not, the Bible, written some 3,500 years ago, doesn’t talk about the NBA or even the Knicks,” Rabbi Adam Mintz who presides over an Upper West Side synagogue told the newspaper. “ut the Bible does instruct us that we have a mitzvah, an obligation, to be supporters of Zion and lovers of Zion.
+“Believe it or not, the Bible, written some 3,500 years ago, doesn’t talk about the NBA or even the Knicks,” Rabbi Adam Mintz who presides over an Upper West Side synagogue told the newspaper.
+“But the Bible does instruct us that we have a mitzvah, an obligation, to be supporters of Zion and lovers of Zion.
 So God, we ask you: Please let the lottery fall to the Knicks tonight so that we can be lovers of Zion and supporters of Zion, for many years to come.”

 Two witches attempted to conjure up good spirits in the days leading up to the lottery.
 Rosalyn Windson and Joanne Tsz Yan chanted on a side walk, “Zion Williamson, Zion Williamson, Zion Williamson, Zion Williamson, Zion Williamson.”